 Candidates who took the UTME exam and are looking for information on how Emmanuel Alayande University of Education(EAUED), Oyo calculates their aggregate score or cut off are on the right page.
 This information will help you understand how EAUED aggregate score is calculated for the 2023/2024 academic session.

 Since the introduction of the post-UTME, most applicants have been wondering about how EAUED calculates their aggregate score after receiving their UTME results.
 Students require this calculating approach in order to determine how hard they should study (for candidates who have yet to write their post-UTME) OR to determine whether or not they will be admitted to the school of their choice or whether they should change their course or institution.

 You are still on the right page, regardless of which category you fall into.
-This page will show you how the EACOED grading system works, as well as the standards and elements that go into determining the EACOED aggregate score or cut off mark.
+This page will show you how the EAUED grading system works, as well as the standards and elements that go into determining the EAUED aggregate score or cut off mark.

 WHAT IS AN AGGREGATE SCORE?

 In our tertiary institution context, an aggregate cut off mark is the overall score a candidate has after combining JAMB and Post UTME scores and then diving it with the necessary figures as shown below when reading this post.
 Some colleges of education need you to combine not just your JAMB and post-UTME scores, but also your O’Level grades.

 Understanding how EAUED calculates their aggregate score is critical since it determines whether or not you are qualified for admission to EAUED Before you are able to study your selected course offered at EAUED, your aggregate score must meet the departmental cut off point for the course you wish to study.

 HOW TO CALCULATE EAUED AGGREGATE CUT OFF MARK